anormalperson8/Birthday/README.md

 attribute in their birthday entries.
 - Changed all past users' entries' `allow` attribute to `false` (Except for itself).

+#### Version 2.0.4
+- Added the ability for the owner to add/delete server from the server data file.

 ### [main.py](/main.py)
 The file that stores all the commands and interactions.